Finacea is a prescription-only gel that is used to treat skin conditions such as rosacea and acne and usually has minimal side effects.

 Skinoren cream contains the same active ingredient, azelaic acid, as Finacea.
 However, at 20%, Skinoren is stronger compared to Finacea 15% gel, so may not help with any side effects you are experiencing.

 Alternatively, you can try Rozex rosacea gel — another prescription-only topical treatment.
 Instead of azelaic acid, Rozex gel contains the antibiotic metronidazole.
 This powerful antibiotic kills the skin bacteria that leads to rosacea and is used in a similar way.
+Read our detailed guide: What is Rozex?
+For more information on this treatment.

 Like any medication, Rozex can cause side effects too.
 Common side effects of using Rozex are similar to the possible side effects of Finacea: dry skin, redness, itching, burning and other skin irritations.